Barack Obama is staying in Edinburgh while he attends the COP26 climate summit in Glasgow

 Former President of the United States Barack Obama is staying in the Scottish capital while he attends the Glasgow climate summit COP26.

-It is understood that he flew into Glasgow on Sunday evening but is staying at The Caledonian hotel, in Edinburgh.
+It is understood that he flew into Glasgow on Sunday evening but is staying at a hotel in Edinburgh.

 He has followed in the footsteps of several world leaders, including President Joe Biden, by staying in the capital for the event.